 If you’re looking to apply for finance, there are two different types of searches which can be carried out on your credit report – a soft credit check and a hard credit check.

-A soft credit check may be carried out by a lender to see whether you’re eligible for certain products or interest rates.
-The lender may want a top-level view of your financial history so they can pre-approve any offers or show you what you could potentially be eligible for.
+Soft credit checks happen when you check your own credit report, or when a lender checks to see whether you’re eligible for certain products and interest rates.
+The lender may want a top-level view of your financial history so they can pre-approve any offers, or show you what you could potentially be eligible for.

 If you’ve made an application for finance, whether it’s for a credit card, personal loan, mortgage or another form of lending, the lender will do an in-depth check of your credit report.

 This is a hard credit check and can appear on your credit report for around 12 months.1

 A hard credit check will look at your financial history so the lender can see how responsible you've been in repaying money you've previously borrowed.
 Any negative marks on your credit report, like overdue payments or debt collection, may stay on your credit report for a number of years.